 Need-blind admission means that students from all economic backgrounds undergo a similar process.
-However, the criteria applied by the college for determining need occasionally may result in an aid package that does not cover the full amount that the student’s family is in a position to pay, a situation that is referred to as "gapping."
+However, the criteria applied by the college for determining need occasionally may result in an aid package that does not include the full amount the student’s family needs the college to cover, a situation that is referred to as "gapping."

 Example of Need-Blind: Brown University:“Need-blind admission simply means that an applicant's ability to pay for their education will not be a factor in the admission decision.
 In other words, a candidate's financial need will not be taken into consideration when deciding to admit, waitlist, or deny an applicant.”

-Colleges that do not have the financial resources to be need-blind apply a need-aware (or “need-sensitive”) admission policy and take account of the ability of the applicant to pay the full cost.
+Colleges that do not have the financial resources to be need-blind apply a need-aware (or “need-sensitive”) admission policy and take account of the applicant’s ability to pay the full cost.
 In the early rounds of admission, an attempt is made to accept a mix of full-pay students and those who are desired on their merits but need financial aid (which they will receive).

-Once most of the available aid funds are committed, the remaining acceptances are weighted toward an ability of applicants to pay all or most of the full cost and poorer students needing aid risk being rejected.
+Once most of the available aid funds are allocated, the remaining acceptances are weighted toward an ability of applicants to pay all or most of the full cost, and lower-income students in need of aid risk being rejected.

 Need-aware colleges frequently claim that they meet the financial need of all admitted students.
 But a factor in the decision to admit is whether applicants can afford the school—either with their own resources or with an aid package available from the college.

 Need-Based Financial Aid vs. Merit-Based Scholarships

 Many colleges give their financial aid solely on the basis of demonstrated need that cannot be met by the student and their family.
 This type of aid is not based on academic merit, athletic ability or special talents, and it remains available so long as the financial need exists.

-It also is common among many colleges (typically those that are not the most highly resourced academically or financially) to give a combination of need-based and merit-based aid.
+It also is common among many colleges (typically those that are not among the most highly resourced academically or financially) to give a combination of need-based and merit-based aid.